relvaner/tools4j-validator/README.md

 Why another validation framework?
 =================================

 Validation frameworks are often conceptualized for Java Beans.
-Motivation for this project was, that there is no simple solution in circulation, for validating individual data types of Java Swing applications.
-This framework is also particularly useful, if it can not be determined a priori, which types of data should be validated (Dynamic validation in combination with validation properties in JSON format).
-Especially when you want to define validation constraints separated from business logic.
+Motivation for this project was, that there is no simple solution in cycle, for validating individual data types of Java Swing applications.
+This framework is also particularly useful, if it can not be determined a priori, which types of data should be validated (dynamic validation in combination with validation properties in JSON format).
+It is especially useful when you want to define validation constraints separated from business logic.

 Introduction
 ============